deepomicslab/crux/docs/get-started.md

 `;
 ```

-For normal strings, add `//bvt` at the start of the string:
+For normal strings, add `//bvt` at the start of the strings:

 ```js
 const t = `//bvt